johnjohn2410/Senior_Project_Spring_2025/README.md

-# 🩺 Skin Lesion Segmentation using MONAI
+# 🩺 Skin Lesion Segmentation

 ## 📌 Project Overview
 This project aims to develop a **deep learning-based segmentation model** to accurately identify and delineate **skin lesions** from **dermoscopic images** using the **ISIC Archive dataset**.
 The model is built using **MONAI (Medical Open Network for AI)** and **PyTorch**, optimized for medical imaging.